nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ### Changes ###
+   - September 1st, 2023 : Added the command explore_lambda (will plot all DRT calculations for a range of lambda and the user can save all these data).
   -  August 30, 2023 : Added a config file; you can edit it to start with your own defaults.
 Removed hdf5 reading file, some errors appeared, probably problems with DLL linking (conflicts with python hdf5 dll's).
 Release 5.1.68.3
   -  August 29, 2023 : The existing parameters are copied to the new datasets for Smooth and Spline functions.
 Release 5.1.68.3
   -  August 28, 2023 : More efficient 3D Plots.
 Active datasets can be removed with "Delete" key.
 Corrected an error in labelling Z-Hit datasets.
 Release tag 5.1.68.2